Narcissistic Shame – Why & How Do Narcissists Feel Shame?

 Why Do Narcissists Feel Shame?

-Narcissistic shame can be triggered by a variety of things, such as:
+Narcissistic shame can be triggered by things such as:

 • Failure or rejection: A public failure or social rejection can easily hurt a narcissist’s sense of self-worth, and evoke feelings of shame, humiliation, and worthlessness.
 This potent shame can then lead to several destructive and even self-harming behaviors.